top of page

 Chris Klepper

-Chris brings with him over 17 years of tech industry experience as an engineering manager and program/product manager where he has delivered several customer and business products as a full-time employee for companies like Microsoft and Google.
+Chris brings with him nearly 20 years of tech industry experience as an engineering manager and program/product manager where he has delivered several customer and business products as a full-time employee for companies like Microsoft, Google, and Nvidia.
 Chris is passionate about and has experience with helping in organizing STEM/STEAM programs for education and non profit organizations, especially for underrepresented groups in the tech industry.

-Chris is a Seattle-area native and UW graduate (attending both Seattle and Bothell campuses) with a degree in Computer Science and minor in Math.
-While growing up in the region, Chris has resided in various locations on the North side of Lake Washington along with Seattle.
-Chris is of Southeast Asian descent (Malaysian), and his wife Ana is Filipino and a former teacher at St Paul Catholic School in Seattle.
+Chris is a Seattle-area native and UW graduate (attending Seattle and Bothell campuses) with a degree in Computer Science and minor in Math.
+Chris has resided in various locations around and in the city of Seattle.
+Chris is of Southeast Asian descent (Malaysian), and his wife Ana is Filipina and a former teacher at St Paul Catholic School in Seattle.
 Chris and Ana currently reside on the northeast side of Lake Washington with their 3 daughters.

 Gemma Mechure